Elbert County, Georgia: Politics

+Education

+The Elbert County School District has six schools, including the Elbert County High School.

 Historical and cultural sites

 Historical and cultural sites in Elbert County include the Nancy Hart cabin, the Dan Tucker gravesite, the Stephen Heard Cemetery, the Petersburg Township site, Vans Creek Church, the Elbert County Courthouse, the Elberton Seaboard-Airline Depot, the Rock Gym, the Granite Bowl, the Elberton Granite Museum and Exhibit, the Richard B. Russell Dam, the Elbert Theatre, Richard B. Russell State Park, and Bobby Brown Park.
 The Georgia Guidestones stood in Elbert County from 1980 until their destruction in 2022.